 Whether it turns out to be a passing phase or the start or a prolonged dandruff problem, don’t let dandruff get you down – it’s simple to keep it under control.

-There are also plenty of different varieties too, from Men Ultra – which is perfect after a sweaty sports session – to Apple Fresh that leaves your hair smelling great.
+There are also plenty of different varieties too, from Pure Sport – which is perfect after a sweaty sports session – to Green Apple that leaves your hair smelling great.